Skip to content

 • output_with_alpha

-• Indicates whether the output image should include an alpha channel, allowing for transparency effects.
+• A boolean flag indicating whether the output image should include an alpha channel, allowing for transparency effects.

 • Comfy dtype: BOOLEAN